dlfelps/dlfelps.github.io/_posts/2022-11-01-inclusive.md

 - Objects interact by means of message passing
 - Classes are organized in inheritance hierarchies

 But even these classic languages are now including new features to support a more functional programming style; some people see this as a sign of an upcoming paradigm shift[^2].
 My thoughts are more in line with Richard Feldman who argued in his talk ["Why isn't functional programming the norm?"](https://youtu.be/QyJZzq0v7Z4?t=2319) that we are currently undergoing an intermediate phase where we are starting to apply functional programming techniques within object-oriented languages.
-This post uses 5 criteria to find suitable languages that align to this goal.
+This post uses 5 criteria to find suitable languages to be used for this purpose.

 ## Inclusive programming criteria

-The ideal inclusive language is one that allows each individual within a team to follow their preferred programming style (i.e. object-oriented or functional) within a single codebase.
+The ideal inclusive language is one that allows each individual within a team to follow their preferred programming style (i.e. object-oriented or functional).
 Alas, no such language exists.
 We next examine the critical elements necessary to provide successful collaboration between these unique programming styles.
 These elements are used to **support** and **identify** each paradigm.

 > This concept is distinct from that of [multiparadigm languages](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type#Multiparadigm_languages).
 The primary difference being that while multiparadigm languages might support more than one paradigm, they may not necessarily be well-suited to support more than one paradigm within a single codebase.

 ### Criteria to support an object-oriented paradigm

-I identify 3 properties that I believe are essential for any object-oriented programmer to feel at home in a language:
+I identify 3 properties that are essential for any object-oriented programmer to feel at home in a language:

 > O1. classes with methods and properties
 >